- Tax Investing

 - Preschool Sunday School Leader for over 26 years

 - Brenda Radford, Montgomery County Trustee, is often asked to speak to church, community or civic organizations about the various duties and services of the Trustee's Office.
-Some of the topics discussed are as follows: Montgomery County Economy, Growth Trends in Montgomery and Surrounding Counties, Interest Rates in Banking, Tax Collections, the Tennessee Tax Freeze, Tax Relief for Elderly and Disabled Homeowners, Tax Relief for Disabled Veterans or their Surviving Spouses; and, Tax Relief for Widow/ers of Casualty of War.
+Some of the topics discussed are as follows: The 2014 Re-Appraisal Process and the Tax Freeze in Clarksville/Montgomery County, Montgomery County Economy, Growth Trends in Montgomery County and surrounding counties.
+Interest Rates and the Trustee's Investment Program, Tax Collections, Tax Relief for Elderly and Disabled Homeowners, Tax Relief for Disabled Veterans or their Surviving Spouses; and, Tax Relief for Widow/ers of Casualty of War.

 - District Two, Montgomery County Commissioner 1998-2006